 - Distribution Trend Since 1970’s = -43%.

-Hedges, scrub and woodland edge where Blackthorn is abundant and not too intensively managed.
+Hedges, scrub and woodland edge where Blackthorn is prominent and not flailed every year.

 - Butterflies and farmland

 - Hedgerows for Hairstreaks